n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.rabbitmq.md

 # RabbitMQ

-The RabbitMQ node allows you to automate work in RabbitMQ, and integrate RabbitMQ with other applications. n8n has built-in support for a wide range of RabbitMQ features, including accepting, and forwarding messages.
+Use the RabbitMQ node to automate work in RabbitMQ, and integrate RabbitMQ with other applications. n8n has built-in support for a wide range of RabbitMQ features, including accepting, and forwarding messages.

 On this page, you'll find a list of operations the RabbitMQ node supports and links to more resources.